betaseg/solutions/src/io.github.betaseg/cellsketch-ilastik-launcher/README.md

 ilastik requires a 64-bit operating system and at least 8GB of RAM.
 For more information, please refer to the [ilastik documentation](https://www.ilastik.org/documentation/basics/installation#requirements).

 ## Citation & License
-This solution is unlicensed.
-For more information, please refer to the [ilastik documentation](https://www.ilastik.org/documentation).
+This solution is is under GNU General Public License version 2 or later with exception to allow non-GPL extensions.
+For more information, please refer to the [ilastik documentation](https://www.ilastik.org/license).

 If you use this solution, please cite the following paper:
 ```
 text: Berg, S., Kutra, D., Kroeger, T. et al. ilastik: interactive machine learning for (bio)image analysis.
 Nat Methods 16, 1226–1232 (2019).
 doi: 10.1038/s41592-019-0582-9
 ```